This post is also available in: Español

 This recipe for grilled pork loin with grapes is also a great alternative for the holidays.
 It is easy to prepare and you can grill in your own oven without the need of using the grill outside.

 Every year, aside from serving the traditional dishes for Thanksgiving and Christmas I add one dish that is a new surprise for my guests to introduce them to new flavors.
 In that manner, no holiday is always the same.

 Adding grapes to your menu is also a very nice change.
 Sharing a pairing guide on how you can use grapes in your holiday menu:

 - Succulent grapes help cool the heat of spicy foods, including curry.
 Both Thai and Indian style burning hot Southeast Asian sambal and North African harissa.

 - Salty ingredients such as bacon, soy sauce, and cheese (think feta) are balanced and enhanced with the sweet-tart juice from grapes.

 - A vinaigrette seems less vinegary when paired with grapes.
 They go great with all citrus flavors, too.

 - You’ve seen grapes on cheese plates nestled near the nuts.
 Now try them in a wild-rice walnut stuffing or a salad with honeyed pecans.

-Lean more about grapes and their benefits at Grapes from California and try this recipe for grilled pork loin with grapes on your next gathering.
-You can also join us for the Grapes from California Twitter Party, many cool prizes.
+Learn more about grapes and their benefits at Grapes from California and try this recipe for grilled pork loin with grapes at your next gathering.